 Who Should Be My Attorney?

 Most people choose family members or very close friends.
-You should only ever choose an attorney if you are certain that they are trustworthy and would only ever act in your best interests.
+You should only ever choose an Attorney if you are certain that they are trustworthy and would only ever act in your best interests.
 If no-one fits the bill, you can appoint a professional, such as a solicitor or accountant.

 Do I Need LPAs?